epfl-ada/ada-2021-project-aficionada/README.md

 - Would there be a way to obtain the lifetime of a quote (first and last emission date) ?
 We were also wondering if there would be an efficient way to run through all years and see if one “famous” or “non-famous” quote is present in different datasets/years ?
 Indeed, it would be interesting to distinguish quotes that make the buzz at a given time point from an everlasting quote across generations.
 - Is there a way to assess when a person became famous, if it is before the emission date of the quote ?
 Is there a way to group occupations together ?
+- Sometimes we have several wikidata entities for occupation or nationality for instance, how can we combine them to have only one label in this case?
+Is it coherent to keep only the first label in the list?
+Are they ranked by importance somehow?